Mackeul/k8s-cluster/README.md

 # Monitoring

 ## Prometheus + Grafana
-Installed as a stack and used for nice Graphical monitoring of the cluster.
+Installed as a stack for metrics, dashboards and alerts.
+Prometheus takes care of scraping and storing metrics, while Grafana visualizes them via Dashboards.
+Alermanager can route notifications to external systems like email or Slack.